ebloc/eBlocPOW/README.md

 ```

 - If you want to kill your server please do: `sudo killall geth`
-- You can keep track of output of your `geth-server` by running following: `sudo tail -f nohup.out`
+- You can keep track of output of your `geth-server` by running following: `sudo tail -f gethServer.out`

 ```
- sudo tail -f nohup.out
+ sudo tail -f gethServer.out
 Password:
 INFO [02-12|16:22:34] Imported new chain segment               blocks=1  txs=0 mgas=0.000 elapsed=503.882µs mgasps=0.000  number=111203 hash=582a44…6e15dd
 INFO [02-12|16:22:49] Imported new chain segment               blocks=1  txs=0 mgas=0.000 elapsed=491.377µs mgasps=0.000  number=111204 hash=b752ec…a0725d